Umuzi-org/ACN-syllabus/content/projects/data-science-specific/bootcamp-exploratory-data-analysis/_index.md

 3. Identify the country with the lowest % of their population under 15 and the one with the highest.

-4. Which region has the highest % of the population over 60?
+4. Which region has the highest % of their population over 60?

 5. Does fertility decrease as income increases?
 Are there any countries that don't seem to follow this relation?